IntelliTect/Documentation/docs/Trellis/Change-Packages.md

 ## Using the Change Package

-Now that we have a change package saved you can [Use the Package]() TODO as if it were any other snapshot.
+Now that we have a change package saved you can [Use the Package](Use-A-Package.md) as if it were any other snapshot.
 The change package is also accessible from the 'Changed Packages' section of the application overview.